andrewt3000/MachineLearning/neuralNets.md

 <sub> <a href="https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf">Dropout: A Simple Way to Prevent Neural Networks from
 Overfitting</a> - Srivastava et al 2014 </sub>

-### Early termination
+### Early Stopping
-**Early termination** is a regularization technique.
-Early termination is to stop training when the training error is getting lower but the validation error is increasing.
+**Early stopping** is a regularization technique.
+Early stopping is to stop training when the training error is getting lower but the validation error is increasing.
 Testing poorly on the validation set indicates overfitting.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/early_term.png" />